chernia/itree/README.md

 `docker-compose up -d`

 # Contributing
-For hacking ITREE you need to build Postgres from source:
+For hacking `itree` you need to build Postgres from source:

 ## 1.Install Postgres
 1. Download Postgres source